SUBSCRIBE & SAVE 10%

 $39.00

-At the moment, I’m putting in an almost absurd amount of magnesium salts.
+If I'm at home and I don't have plans, I'll spend quite a long time getting ready to have a bath.
+I love having a bath before bed and at the moment, I’m putting in an almost absurd amount of magnesium salts.
 They’ve genuinely helped with sleep and with those strange pregnancy twinges that arrive at night.
-I’ve also been using Fig Milk, which feels deeply feminine — in a way that doesn’t feel performative.
+I’ve also been using 39BC FIG MILK bath oil that feels deeply feminine and warm.
 There’s something about scent when you’re pregnant.
 It feels amplified.
-Intentional.
+Maybe it’s just because I can smell everything strongly.

 But the thing I’m truly obsessive about is lighting.